apache/spark/docs/docker-stack/build.rst

 * The production image of airflow uses "airflow" user, so if you want to add some of the tools as ``root`` user, you need to switch to it with ``USER`` directive of the Dockerfile and switch back to ``airflow`` user when you are done.
-Also you should remember about following the `best practises of Dockerfiles <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_ to make sure your image is lean and small.
+Also you should remember about following the `best practices of Dockerfiles <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_ to make sure your image is lean and small.

 * The PyPI dependencies in Apache Airflow are installed in the user library, of the "airflow" user, so